RaptorCapture247/AquaVaults-Swapper/README.md

 python3 --version

-If a version appears, you’re ready.
+If a version appears, you're ready.

 If not, download Python from Python Downloads for Mac and follow the installer.